oliverius/logo/docs/part9.markdown

 [object Token "60" - NUMBER - {NONE}]
 ```

 There are two things that we still don't recognize: the name of a procedure (in our case `square`) and the name of the variable (`:side`).
-As usual, let's get out of the way the easy one, on this case the name of the procedure.
+As usual, let's get out of the way the easy one, in this case the name of the procedure.

 Remember our code for the tokenizer, where we check if a "word" is a primitive or not? that's the place where we will check that, if something is not a primitive, it must be the name of a procedure.
 That's it.
 I know that this can be made better if we check that the procedure really exist.
 For example, this will look ok to the tokenizer: